-$$CS = DF Spike{dir} + Unspike{dir} + Unsp$$

-DF = Dilution factor of the spike gas

-SF6(direct) = SF6 concentration measured directly in undiluted spike gas

-$SF{6(spike)}$ = Diluted SF{6} concentration measured in a spiked sample

-Spikedir = Concentration of the analyte in the spike standard measured by the FTIR directly

-CS = Expected concentration of the spiked samples

-Unspike = Native concentration of analytes in unspiked samples

-All analyte spikes were introduced using an instrument grade stainless steel rotometer.
+$$CS = DF Spike{dir} + Unspike{dir} + Unspike{dir}$$ (Sec.
+A5.7 ASTM D6348) DF = Dilution factor of the spike gas SF6(direct) = SF6 concentration measured directly in undiluted spike gas SF6(spike) = Diluted SF6 concentration measured in a spiked sample Spikedir = Concentration of the analyte in the spike standard measured by the FTIR directly CS = Expected concentration of the spiked samples Unspike = Native concentration of analytes in unspiked samples All analyte spikes were introduced using an instrument grade stainless steel rotometer.
 The spike target dilution ratio was 1:10 or less.
-All spike recoveries were within the ASTM D6348 allowance of $\pm 30\%$.
+All spike recoveries were within the ASTM D6348 allowance of $\pm 30\%$ .
 HCl emissions reported were corrected to analyte spike recovery (%R), according to Table 5 of Part 63 Subpart UUUUU.

-3.3.3 Quality Control and Assurance

-As part of the data validation procedure, reference spectra are manually fit to that of the sample spectra and a concentration is determined.
+3.3.3 Quality Control and Assurance As part of the data validation procedure, reference spectra are manually fit to that of the sample spectra and a concentration is determined.
 The reference spectra are scaled to match the peak amplitude of the sample, thus providing a scale factor.
 The scale factor multiplied by the reference spectra concentration is used to determine the concentration value for the sample spectra.
 Sample pressure and temperature corrections are then applied to compute the final sample concentration.
 The manually calculated results are then compared with the software-generated results.
-The data is then validated if the two concentrations are within \pm 5% agreement.
-If there is a difference greater than \pm 5%, the spectra are reviewed for possible spectral interferences or any other possible causes that might lead to inaccurately quantified data.
+The data is then validated if the two concentrations are within $\pm$ 5% agreement.
+If there is a difference greater than $\pm$ 5%, the spectra are reviewed for possible spectral interferences or any other possible causes that might lead to inaccurately quantified data.
 PRISM Analytical Technologies, Inc. validated the FTIR data.
-The data validation reports are located in Appendix C.

-3.3.4 Data Reduction

-Each spectrum was derived from the coaddition of 64 scans, with a new data point generated approximately every one minute.
+The data validation reports are located in Appendix C. 3.3.4 Data Reduction Each spectrum was derived from the coaddition of 64 scans, with a new data point generated approximately every one minute.
 The emissions were recorded in parts per million (ppm) wet volume basis.
-The CO_2 emissions were recorded in percent (%) wet volume basis.
+The CO2 emissions were recorded in percent (%) wet volume basis.
 The moisture content was recorded in percent (%).

-4.0 OPERATING PARAMETERS

-The test program included the collection of boiler load and stack emissions CEMs data during each test run.
-Parameters recorded included gross Megawatts (GMW) and CEMs data (SO_2 , NO_x , CO_2 , and opacity).
-Additionally, dry sorbent injection rates (DSI) and activated carbon injection rates (ACI), in pounds per hour (Ib/hr), are reported.
-Operational Data collected during the testing is presented in Appendix D.

-During each day of emissions sampling, a representative coal sample was collected from the unit and analyzed for ultimate and proximate analysis, including % Sulfur, % Ash, and heat content.
+4.0 OPERATING PARAMETERS The test program included the collection of boiler load and stack emissions CEMs data during each test run.
+Parameters recorded included gross Megawatts (GMW) and CEMs data (SO2, NOx, CO2, and opacity).
+Additionally, dry sorbent injection rates (DSI) and activated carbon with a collected during the testing is presented in Appendix D. During each day of emissions sampling, a representative coal sample was collected from the unit and analyzed for ultimate and proximate analysis, including % Sulfur, % Ash, and heat content.
 The results of the coal analysis was used to calculate an Fc value for each day of testing and used in the lb/MMBtu calculations.
-Results of the fuel analysis can be referred to in Appendix F.

-5.0 DISCUSSION OF RESULTS

-Table 1 presents the HCl emission testing results from Unit 6.
-HCl emissions are presented in parts per million on a wet basis (ppm_w) and pounds per million BTU (lbs/MMBtu).
-The Unit 6 HCl emissions average for Run 1 was 0.09ppm.
-The HCl emissions average for Runs 2 and 3 were below the minimum detectable concentration of 0.09ppm.
-Unit 6 demonstrated average HCl emissions below the Subpart UUUUU limit of 0.002 lb/MMBtu.

-The auxiliary test data presented in the results table for each test includes the unit load in gross megawatts (GMW), DSI injection rate (lb/hr), ACI injection rate (lb/hr), and CO_2 concentration ($\%{wet}$).
+Results of the fuel analysis can be referred to in Appendix F. 5.0 DISCUSSION OF RESULTS Table 1 presents the HCl emission testing results from Unit 1.
+HCl emissions are presented in parts per million on a wet basis ( $ppm_w$ ) and pounds per million BTU (lbs/MMBtu).
+The Unit 1 HCl emissions during the testing averaged less than the minimum detectable concentration of 0.09 ppm.
+Unit 1 demonstrated average HCl emissions below the Subpart UUUUU limit of 0.002 lb/MMBtu.
+The auxiliary test data presented in the results table for each test includes the unit load in gross megawatts (GMW), DSI injection rate (lb/hr), ACI injection rate (lb/hr), and $CO_2$ concentration ( $\%{wet}$ ).